The vaginitis wet mount test is a test to detect an infection of the vagina.

 - You lie on your back on the exam table.
 Your feet are supported by footrests.

-- The health care provider gently inserts an instrument (speculum) into the vagina to hold it open so the provider can see inside.
+- The provider gently inserts an instrument (speculum) into the vagina to hold it open and view inside.

 - A sterile, moist cotton swab is gently inserted into the vagina to take a sample of discharge.